makerdao/community/governance/polls/Adjust the System Surplus Buffer - January 11, 2021.md

 ---
 # Poll: Increase the System Surplus Buffer - January 11, 2021

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker Governance Community.
+The Governance Facilitator(s) have placed a Governance Poll into the voting system on behalf of the Maker Governance Community.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, January 11 at 16:00 UTC.

 **This is a binary vote.
 In a binary vote, you may vote for a single option.
 You should vote for the option which you prefer.
 Alternatively, if you would accept either of the two options and have no preference between them, you should abstain.**